JustinFreitas/EncumbranceTracker/README.md

 Changelist:
 - v1.0 - Initial version.
 - v1.1 - Better turn order firing in combat.
 Formatting improvements.
 Bug fixes.
 Strength less than zero filtered out.
+- v1.2 - Added an option to disable the use of effects, if desired.
+Defaults to enabled/on.